putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 Scanners showed shuttle traffic continuing to back up behind their own shuttle, thanks to the _Tydirium_.
 Much closer behind, the lieutenant still wasn’t budging.

 “We’ll be on the surface shortly.
-It's just this shuttle ahead of us holding things up.”
+It's just this shuttle ahead of us holding things up.
+It has an outdated clearance code.”

 The co-pilot could hear in his earpiece that the admiral of the fleet himself had stepped in to handle the situation with the _Tydirium_.
 Proper security protocols were strictly adhered to in the Death Star construction zone.
 No exceptions because of – well – what happened the last time.
 As soon as the _Tydirium_ captain touched down, he'd pay for his sloppiness.
-The shuttle crew would be also if he let this footsoldier keep distracting them.
+This shuttle crew would also if he let this footsoldier keep distracting them.
 Even if he was a lieutenant.
 But he wasn’t letting up.

 “Our orders were to report to the Death Star,” the lieutenant said so matter of factly that it was almost surprising.